 [ Your name ]

-You should ask every candidate applying to the same job the same core set of questions.
-This structure allows you to have an overview and easily compare candidates.
-When evaluating finalists, you can easily keep track of the hiring team’s notes and candidate ranking form within your ATS.
+You should ask every candidate the same core set of questions.
+This structure allows you to easily compare candidates.
+When evaluating finalists, you can keep track of the hiring team’s notes and candidate ranking forms within your ATS.
 Having everything written down makes sure the decision-making process remains objective and equal.

-- Have a structured interview with preset questions for the same job opening.
+- Have a structured interview with preset questions for different applicants going for the same job opening.
 Make an interview scorecard to standardize your process.

-- How is your current/past company different because of you?
+- How is your current or past company different because of you?

 - Can you describe your biggest achievement there?